 There are two troubleshooting functions which require the entry of binary digits to identify user-writeable control lines.
-These functions include write control (WRITE @ CTL) and data toggle control (DTOG @ CTL).
+These functions are write control (WRITE @ CTL) and data toggle control (DTOG @ CTL).

-When performing or programming either of these two functions, the user is prompted for a binary number to identify the control line(s) to be written, HLDA, WAIT, and INTE.
-Table 3-2 shows that these lines have bit numbers 0, 1 and 2 respectively.
-To perform a write control operation on these three lines, enter any of the following bit configurations in response to the prompt.
+When performing or programming either of these two functions, the user is prompted for a binary number to identify the control line(s) to be written, BUSAK or HALT.
+Table 3-2 shows that these lines are assigned to bit numbers 0 and 1 respectively.
+To perform a write control operation on these two lines, enter any of the following four bit configurations in response to the prompt.
 As with the status lines, bit number 0 is at the far right of the display.